Top Questions You Should Be Asking When Buying a Diamond

 • how well the diamond’s facets can interact with light

-While you may be dazzled by the first engagement ring that catches your eye, a proper comparison of all diamonds should be made to help you determine the cut you are searching for.
+While you may be dazzled by the first engagement ring that catches your eye when buying a diamond ring, a proper comparison of all diamonds should be made to help you determine the cut you are searching for.
 We guarantee you’ll see and value the difference in diamond cuts once you have the chance to compare them for yourself.

 • fire: the colorful flash or scattering of light